turkishrational/mp3play/qemu/readme.txt

 MP3PLAY3.PRG:
-	: with interpolation and with buffer/interrupt indicator (will play -44 kHZ and other freqs- mp3 files at normal speed) proper to use on real computer in addition to emulators.
+	: with interpolation and with buffer/interrupt indicator (will play -44 kHZ and other freqs- mp3 files at normal speed) proper to use on real computer in addition to emulators
 	  -remember: some AC97 audio systems play at 48 kHZ only-

 MP3PTEST.PRG: